Wednesday, May 4, 2016

 Grease muffin pan.
 Mix all ingredients together and cook on 450 for 8-10 mins. until golden.
 These biscuits got 10 out of 5 DELISH points from Les...Happy baking

-Marinade for Mexican style chicken/beef
+Marinade for asian style chicken/beef

 It's so hard for me to give measurements, I cook to taste but here is a good recipe to spice up the meat for my quesadillas or fajitas.
 It's a hit in my house and I'm sure it will be in yours.